This post was generously sponsored by Sprouts Farmers Market but all opinions are my own.

 Now, “truss” your chicken.
 We’re doing a quick and dirty truss here, so don’t stress!
 Take a long piece of kitchen twine, about 3 feet long, and place the chicken on it, centered, where the top of the leg hits.
 Bring the string down along the seam between the leg and breast then under and over the ends of the legs.

 Tie the string on top of the legs, pulling tight so one leg crosses on top of the other.
 Next, twist the wings up and around then secure them by sticking the wing tip underneath the back of the chicken.
 Season with a bit of salt.
+You can also check out this post on How to Truss a Chicken for a little more direction if you’re unsure about anything!

 Create a makeshift foil rack by making a rope out of a long piece of foil and forming it into a circle.
 Alternately, ball up 3-4 pieces of foil and place in the bottom of the slow cooker in a triangle or square formation.
 Place chicken, breast down, on top of the rack and cover.
 Cook on low heat for 4-5 hours or until internal temperature reaches 160º F.